Island Number Ten

+History

 In the mid-19th century the United States Government began to adopt a uniform numbering plan for islands in the Lower Mississippi River (that part of the river below its confluence with the Ohio River near Cairo, Illinois).
 This system assigned each major island a number, which increased in the downstream direction.
 The purpose of this system was to create a level of certainty in documents describing islands in the river as to exactly which island was meant.
 To a large extent, however, the system had an unintended, and at times almost reverse effect.
 The numbering system was based on the premise that the islands were relatively permanent, static features when in fact the opposite is true.
 Due to erosion and accretion, the islands in the lower Mississippi are in a constant state of flux, ever growing, shrinking, and at times disappearing entirely, particularly after major floods.

+Later years

 Today, the land described in the mid-19th century as "Island Number Ten", as is the case with many of the islands of the Lower Mississippi, no longer really exists.
 Some of what constituted it is now part of the floodplain near New Madrid, Missouri as the river's channel changed; the bulk of it has simply been eroded away.
 For this reason, the Battle of Island Number Ten monument, which references this fact, is located on State Route 22 approximately three miles north of Tiptonville; the cemetery where some of the combatants were interred is across the river in Missouri.

+Another cemetery in the Cronanville Community, 4 miles north of Tiptonville, TN on State Route 22, is the final resting place for 75 Confederates killed defending Island Number 10, who were buried in a mass burial trench.